Foreclosure Mediation Program in Delaware

 Most homeowners going through foreclosure in Delaware automatically qualify for mediation.

-Some states offer homeowners who are facing a foreclosure the opportunity to participate in a foreclosure mediation program.
+Some states offer homeowners facing foreclosure the opportunity to participate in a foreclosure mediation program.
 In general terms, "mediation" is a form of alternative dispute resolution.
 Foreclosure mediation, specifically, is a process in which a homeowner, the loan servicer (on the lender's behalf), and a neutral mediator get together to try to work out a loss mitigation option, like a loan modification, and avoid foreclosure.

 Participating in mediation doesn't guarantee you'll be able to prevent a foreclosure, but you might be able to figure out a way to keep your home or exit the property, like by completing a short sale or deed in lieu of foreclosure, under terms you can live with.